 21st Biennial Symposium on Violence & Aggression

-The 21st offering will focus on “Advancing Responses to Violence” and will feature 4 plenary speakers and up to 12 concurrent sessions, involving more than 16 local, national and international presenters.
+The 21st offering will focus on “Advancing Responses to Violence” and will feature 4 plenary speakers and 12 concurrent sessions, involving more than 18 local and national presenters.
 Presenters will share their knowledge and experience on an array of topics including:

 - Current Issues in Violence